aliaaz99/GRNITE/README.md

 ```sh
 python Eval.py > logs/example_eval.log
 ```

+This will generate `Example_Eval.xlsx`, which contains different evaluation metrics for each method and dataset.
+Each sheet in the Excel file corresponds to a separate dataset.

 # Citation
 If you use GRNITE in your research, please cite the following paper: